thomasthaddeus/cityuseattle.github.io/docs/common/apple_m1.md

 ## 1) Parallels

 [Parallels](https://www.parallels.com/) is probably the best all-around solution, with the significant caveat that it is not free, and is arguably pretty expensive.
 But it's relatively fast and easy to use, so it may be worth it.
+Think of it as school supplies or a textbook which you'd usually have to pay for in a course anyway.
+There should be a student discount where the first year should be about $5/month billed annually.
+Setup is pretty easy, and it's generally faster than virtualization options including AWS EC2 below.

 ## 2) AWS EC2